 engines and casual visitors) without any segregation.
 Any pages, which can be

-normal html pages, that you want restricted for use by the ASPS Web Reader only
+normal html pages, that you want restricted for use by the ASPS Web Browser only

 need to include an extra meta-tag.
 When that tag is detected by the server it

-will be delivered in encrypted form, and only the ASPS Web Reader will be able
+will be delivered in encrypted form, and only the ASPS Web Browser will be able

 to decode that page and display it.
 All other web browsers and devices will